AnnkatrinE/ppo-queueing-reentrant-network/README.md

 # Reentrant Network Environment with PPO

 This repository contains the implementation of a Reentrant Network Environment using Proximal Policy Optimization (PPO) for job scheduling.
-The environment simulates a network of buffers and machines where packages are processed and moved between buffers.
+The environment simulates a network of buffers and machines where packages are processed and moved from buffers to the respective machines by a Gantry Robot.

 ## Files